mozilla/pkipolicy/rootstore/policy.md

 ## 6. Revocation ##

-CAs MUST maintain an online 24x7 repository mechanism whereby application software can automatically check online the current status of all unexpired certificates issued by the CA.
+CA operators MUST maintain an online 24x7 repository mechanism whereby application software can automatically check online the current status of all unexpired certificates issued by the CA.